Skip to content

 OFF

 This enables/disables the debug log.
-The log will be written to wp-content/debug.log and can be viewed in the LiteSpeed Cache > Toolbox > Log View tab.
+The log will be written to the wp-content/litespeed/debug directory.
+Debug log file names include random strings for security purposes and will look something like debug123456789.log, crawler123456789.log, and purge123456789.log, for example.
+These logs can be viewed in the LiteSpeed Cache > Toolbox > Log View tab.

 Admin IPs